idfive/Developer-Documentation/docs/back-end/drupal/drupal-helpfull-commands.md

 ### Create a user and assign as admin

 This is extremely helpful if admin account credentials are lost or unavailable, but server/codebase access is present.
-To note, special chars are not available when seeting passwords for tis, due to a [known drush issue](Because of this issue: https://github.com/drush-ops/drush/issues/125).
+To note, special chars are not available when setting passwords for tis, due to a [known drush issue](https://github.com/drush-ops/drush/issues/125).

 #### Drush 8